skolchin/img_utils22/README.md

 color.
 Other colors are encoded as combination of basic color values.

 Order of colors used by the OpenCV is *blue, green, red (BGR)* which is different from other packages like [matplotlib](https://matplotlib.org/) or [Pillow](https://pillow.readthedocs.io).

-For example, 100x100 black color image will be represented as numpy array with shape `[100,100,3]` and all its values equal to `0`, while the same size red image will have the same number of dimensions, but its last value would be `(0,0,255)`.
+For example, 100x100 black color image will be represented as numpy array with shape `[100,100,3]` with all its values equal to `0`, while the same size red image will have the same number of dimensions, but its last value would be `(0,0,255)`.

-## List of functions (version 1.0.0)
+## Functions

+Here's the list of functions included so far:

 | Function              | Description |
 |-----------------------|-------------|